MirrorNetworking/Mirror/README.md

 If you are migrating from UNET, then please check out our [Migration Guide](https://mirror-networking.com/docs/General/Migration.html).

 ## Funding
 Mirror is free & open source software funded by Donations.
 If you love it, please consider supporting [Mirror on GitHub](https://github.com/sponsors/vis2k).
-As reward, you'll receive our [Network Profiler](https://mirror-networking.com/docs/Guides/Profiler.html?q=Profiler), priority support access and more :)
+As reward, you'll receive our [Network Profiler](https://mirror-networking.com/docs/Guides/Profiler.html?q=Profiler), priority support and more :)

 ## Benchmarks
 * Telepathy [1000 connections](https://github.com/vis2k/Telepathy) test